Ethnographic village: Ethnographic village exhibitions

 As early as in 1550 a mock Brazilian village was built by Rouen, France, on an occasion of the entry of king Henry II of France.
 For this purpose, Brazilian flora and fauna were imported, and typical Amerindian dwellings were built.
 The village was populated by 50 original Tabajara and Tupinambá people as well as about 250 French dressed as "natives".
+For Henry II's royal entry on September 29, the "villagers" presented a tableau of enactments of Tupinambá daily life and a "mock battle between the Tupinambá and the Tabajara," which ended "with the defeat of the Tabajara" and the burning of one of the structures in the village.
+This was repeated the following day for Catherine de Medici.

-Similar "Negro villages" has become increasingly common in various places, becoming a staple feature of international exhibitions of late 19th-early 20th centuries, such as the 1889 Paris Exposition.
+Similar "Negro villages" have become increasingly common in various places, becoming a staple feature of international exhibitions of late 19th-early 20th centuries, such as the 1889 Paris Exposition.

 Since these villages commonly emphasized the backwards, "savage" ways of life as compared to European civilization, the concept was criticized as a manifestation of racism.